ipallares/laravel-basics/README.md

 ## Create an endpoint
 A new controller, with an api route to show the Todos in Json format is added.
 The code can be seen [here](https://github.com/ipallares/laravel-basics/commit/e3371748138a727dd73de6a497fba9da94ad6207).
 In this case, for configuring the route, it is more appropriate to do it in the `routes/api.php` file.

+## Create a Command to get Todos and export to some external service
+We create a Command class using Laravels's maker:

+`php artisan make:command ExportTodosCommand`

+Which will create a class `ExportTodosCommand` in `app/Console/Commands/ExportTodosCommand.php`.
+In such class we define, similarly as in Symfony, the proper command `app:export-todos` and its description.
+Then int the method `handle` we implement the logic of the Command.
+See the whole Code [here](https://github.com/ipallares/laravel-basics/commit/a5e7c83799c146f4722623721aa1cc998637b0d6).